aashari/go-generative-api-router/docs/logging-guide.md

 ## Request Correlation

-Every request receives a unique 16-character request ID that:
+Every request receives a unique request ID that:

-1. Is generated via middleware for each incoming request
+1. Is extracted from headers in priority order:
+   - `CF-Ray` header (from Cloudflare)
+   - `X-Request-ID` header (custom header)
+   - Auto-generated 16-character hex string if neither is present
+2. Is propagated through the entire request lifecycle
-2. Is added as an `X-Request-ID` header to responses
+3. Is added as an `X-Request-ID` header to responses
-3. Is propagated through context to all components
-4. Appears in the `request.request_id` field of all log entries related to the request
+4. Appears in all log entries for that request

 Example JSON log with request correlation: